adinrh/Online-Shoppers-Purchasing-Intention/README.md

 # Online-Shoppers-Purchasing-Intention
-A complete analysis with ML approachs to explore online Shopping behavior
+A complete analysis with ML approachs to explore online shopping behavior
 ---

 # Background: